yiyuanwang1988/Nukplex/README.md

 # Nukplex
-#The source code for Nukplex will be avialiable soon.
+#The source code of Nukplex will be avialiable soon.